thriveweb/sailinginparadise/content/boatTours/2018-09-04-cruise-example-2.md

         •	Camera
       title: What to Bring
     - dropdownContent: Please arrive 15 minutes prior to your departure time.
-We depart from Berth D11 Marina Mirage, Main Beach.
+We depart from Marina Mirage, Main Beach.
 When arriving at the Marina please follow the map and instructions on our [Contact Us](https://sailinginparadise.com.au/contact-us/) page.
       title: When and Where to find us
     - dropdownContent: >-